Rhh98/GAMS-MIRO/Thundercloud/readme.md

 <h2>Introduction:</h2>

-<p>This case study is focused on routing a Cessna 182 aircraft through given thunderstorms ina given formation at minimum cost using a minimum cost network flow model.
+<p>This case study is focused on routing a Cessna 182 aircraft through given thunderstorms in a given formation at minimum cost using a minimum cost network flow model.
 Many aircraft crash every year due to flying into thunderstorms, creating a need for pilots to know the best way to navigate thunderstorms hazards.
 There are different limitations imposed by the limits of the airplane and FAA rules and regulations for flying safety.   </p>
 <p>
 <img src="https://i.ibb.co/Z6wqBNM/cessnapic.jpg" width="488" height="699" alt=""  />
 </p>